Wisdomplexus-Logo

 It aims for minimum dependency on the data or data experts and generating cost-effective insights.

 Aila combines both artificial intelligence and advanced mathematics to solve problems of humans.
-Unlike earlier enterprise software that had their tasks predefined, Aila is something different when it comes to working.
+Unlike earlier enterprise software that had its tasks predefined, Aila is something different when it comes to working.

-Aila is a cognitive system that improvises itself on the basis of experience and generates insights on demand.
+Aila is a cognitive system that improves itself on the basis of experience and generates insights on demand.

-Aila, unlike other tools, works on the logic to differentiate complex interactions among variables.
+Aila, unlike other tools, works on logic to differentiate complex interactions among variables.

 Cortex Certifai by CognitiveScale

 It’s basically an auditing tool for AI.
-It was introduced with the sole aim of bridging the trust gap between AI and its deliverance.
+It was introduced with the sole aim of bridging the trust gap between AI and its delivery.

 Cortex Certifai does so by using AI for the detection of vulnerabilities in black boxes without being dependent on their access.

-It has been awarded Global Annual Achievement Awards for Artificial Intelligence for responsible AI and ethics.
+It has been awarded the Global Annual Achievement Awards for Artificial Intelligence for responsible AI and ethics.

 CognitiveScale is currently working on the counterfactual fingerprinting technology.
-Also on Cortex Certifai product with advanced features including multi-user role-based dashboard.
+Also, on the Cortex Certifai product with advanced features, including a multi-user role-based dashboard.

-It was introduced to support healthcare in curbing the frauds and provide better medical care.
+It was introduced to support healthcare in curbing fraud and providing better medical care.
 And also to help in strategic decisions related to treatments.

 It derives its findings from the medical literature for its correlation with symptoms.
-IBM Watson shifts through data libraries to discover the insights for answering questions
+IBM Watson sifts through data libraries to discover the insights for answering questions

-Like other tools, it also gets smarter with every interaction and findings.
-Thus it is able to bring back relevant answers for certain questions.
+Like other tools, it also gets smarter with every interaction and finding.
+Thus, it is able to bring back relevant answers for certain questions.

 IBM Watson Explorer Engine is one of the offerings from IBM Watson.
 It has the capability of converting unstructured data to derive information from it.